Respiratory (COPD, Asthma)

 What are Respiratory Conditions?

 The respiratory system includes the different airways, tissues, organs, nerves, and muscles involved in breathing and introducing oxygen into the body.
 There are many different conditions that can affect different areas of the respiratory system, causing symptoms like shortness of breath and a risk of serious infection.
-Most patients experience drastic impacts on their lifestyle and ability to be active, making effective treatment highly important.
-Fortunately, stem cell treatments can be used to promote regeneration of important tissues and functions that can contribute to respiratory conditions.
+Most patients experience drastic impacts on their lifestyle and ability to be active, making effective therapies highly important.
+Fortunately, stem cell therapies can be used to promote regeneration of important tissues and functions that can contribute to respiratory conditions.

 What Causes Respiratory Conditions?

 Respiratory conditions are most often caused by external factors like smoking or air pollution.
 However, certain conditions are caused by inflammation that obstructs the airways or severe illnesses that affect the health of respiratory organs and tissues.
-Each person’s circumstances are unique, so we begin treatment with a full understanding of your symptoms, lifestyle, and risk factors.
+Each person’s circumstances are unique, so we begin with a full understanding of your symptoms, lifestyle, and risk factors.

 What are Common Respiratory Conditions?